grigory-rechistov-intel/documentation.practices.software.cleancode.katas.recycling-station/README.md

 It is to be processed on a new station, `Composter`, by its method `compost()`.

-The way it is written now, `recycle()` has to know about what all stations take what steps are involved for each piece.
+The way it is written now, `recycle()` has to know about what all stations take and what steps are involved for each garbage piece.

 Look at its signature : `recycle(list[Garbage],  smelter, crusher)` Also, look at its body, it is full of type checks, meaning that needs to know